ShahafSud/NetF/Readme.md

 The plotting component is tested using the following unit test:

 test_plotting: Tests the behavior of the main function in generating a plot.
 It verifies that the main function correctly generates a plot with RTT data loaded from a mock CSV file.

+## Conclusion
+This project showcases a basic implementation of a file transfer application using the QUIC protocol.
+It includes functionality to measure and plot RTT metrics, providing insights into the performance of the QUIC connection under various network conditions.
+This setup can be expanded and customized for more complex use cases and performance analyses.